reTHINK-project/specs/runtime/runtime-arch.md

 #### Runtime Catalogue

-The Runtime Catalogue manages the descriptors of deployable components and Hyperty Data Object schemas that are downloaded from the Service Provider Catalogue via the [Catalogue Service interface](https://github.com/reTHINK-project/architecture/blob/master/docs/interface-design/Interface-Design.md#73-catalogue-interface).
+The Runtime Catalogue manages the descriptors of deployable components and Hyperty Data Object schemas that are downloaded from the Service Provider Catalogue.
 The Runtime Catalogue ensures synchronisation with Back-end Catalogue servers.

 The Runtime Catalogue must have listeners to receive messages at: